 Crown reduction reduces both the height and spread of the crown of the tree.
 Crown reduction techniques maintain the suitability of a tree specimen in its original environment when the crown has spread.
 This technique allows more light through the tree and reduces associated shading problems to the surrounding area.
 The majority of the leaf bearing structure is maintained but with a smaller outline.

 None of our crown reduction techniques compromise the health, safety or appearance of the tree as the main framework of the tree is retained.
-We do not practise any ‘topping’ techniques.
+We do not practice any ‘topping’ techniques.

 Crown thinning is the removal of some of the smaller branches from the outer crown of the tree.
 Crown thinning does not alter the overall size or height of the tree but does provide more uniform foliage and allows more light through, reduces wind resistance and reduces weight.